jyothishri184/Sign-Language-Alphabet-Recognizer/README.md

-# Sign Language Translator 🤟
+# Sign Language Alphabet Recognizer 🤟
-*Silent gestures find a voice through deep learning, forging connections beyond words.*

 ## Table of Contents
 1. [About the Project](#about-the-project)